xilution/todd-coin-brokers/README.md

 Todd Coin is a Cryptocurrency for Good.

-These are Todd Coin Typescript Types.
+These are Todd Coin Database Brokers.

 ## First Things First